-Sometimes the best way to understand how crochet stitches combine to create intricate stitch patterns is to "see" the pattern.
-Stitch diagrams allow you to visualize not only where to work individual stitches and how a collection of crochet stitches work together but also what the finished piece will look like.
+Sometimes the best way to understand how crochet stitches combine to create intricate stitch patterns is to “see” the pattern.
+Crochet stitch diagrams allow you to visualize not only where to work individual stitches and how a collection of crochet stitches work together but also what the finished piece will look like.

 I recently reread a fabulous article on stitch diagrams, also called symbolcraft, in the Interweave Crochet Fall 2005 issue.
 I love being able to revisit past issues!
 Here is a short excerpt from Sandi Wiseheart.